 Introduction to PLC/VFD motor control

-In that way, these three devices (PLC, VFD and motor), together with field measuring devices, represent one functional whole, capable for control, supply, protection and monitoring of some process consumer driven by induction motor.
+In that way, these three devices (PLC, VFD and motor), together with field measuring devices, represent one functional whole, capable of control, supply, protection and monitoring of some processes consumer-driven by an induction motor.

 In this article, a real example of submersible pump control will be described.
-Attention will be given to description of electrical devices, signals, and operation principle.
+Attention will be given to the description of electrical devices, signals, and operation principles.

 Example of pump control

-Submersible pump, which is a subject of this example, is used for WWTP (Waste Water Treatment Plant) inlet chamber level control.
-Physical appearance of this pump type during installation is shown in Figure 1.
+A submersible pump, which is a subject of this example, is used for WWTP (Waste Water Treatment Plant) inlet chamber level control.
+The physical appearance of this pump type during installation is shown in Figure 1.